kongpop10/xAIchat/README.md

 2. Verify that your environment variables are set correctly.

+3. Check that your xAI API key has access to the models you're trying to use.

 ## ⚙️ Configuration

 The application stores settings in `settings.json` and conversations in `conversations.json`.
 These files are automatically created and managed by the application.

+### MCP Configuration

+The application supports Model Context Protocol (MCP) for enhanced AI capabilities:

+1. Enable MCP using the toggle in the sidebar
+2. Configure MCP settings by clicking on the "MCP Settings" expander
+3. Edit the JSON configuration to match your MCP server setup
+4. Save the configuration to apply changes

+The MCP settings are stored in `mcp_settings.json` in the same format as Claude's MCP configuration.
+For security reasons, this file is excluded from version control as it may contain API keys.

+### Web Search Integration

+The application integrates with Brave Search to provide more informed responses:

+1. Enable Web Search using the toggle in the sidebar
+2. The AI will automatically determine when to use search based on your query
+3. Search results are processed and incorporated into the response
+4. A references section is added to responses with citations to the sources used

 ## ✅ Requirements